 He was a member of the International Opera Studio at Opernhaus Zurich for the season 2016/17.
-He is an alumnus of theInternational Opera School of Royal College of Music in London as a Sir Roger and Lady Carr Soirée d'Or Scholar.
+Gyula is an alumnus of the International Opera School of Royal College of Music in London as a Sir Roger and Lady Carr Soirée d'Or Scholar.
 He also holds a Master of Music degree from the Liszt Academy of Music in Budapest and was awarded the UNELMA-Dream Scholarship and the Le Meridien Prize by the Ari S Kupsus Salon Concert Society.

 He made his professional operatic debut in 2014 with Wrocław Opera in Poland as Louis in Angels in America by Péter Eötvös conducted by the composer himself.
 Also in this year he was the tenor soloist in Karl Jenkins’ The Armed Man: A Mass for Peace at commemoration concert of the outbreak of the First World War with the Philharmonia Orchestra at the Royal Albert Hall.